The effect of heterogeneity on decorrelation mechanisms in spiking neural networks: a neuromorphic-hardware study: Results

-Although feedforward decorrelation benefits from cell heterogeneity, input and output correlations grow with the level of heterogeneity in the presence of an intact feedback signal (black and dark gray symbols in \prettyref{fig:corr_calib}).
-We attribute this effect to a weakening of the effective feedback loop in the recurrent circuit: In heterogeneous networks with broad firing-rate distributions, neurons firing with very low or high rates (corresponding to mean inputs far below or far above firing threshold; see \prettyref{fig:rates_cv}a--c) are less sensitive to input fluctuations than moderately active neurons.
+Despite this enhancement of feedforward decorrelation, input and output correlations increase with the level of heterogeneity in the presence of an intact feedback loop (\fb{} and \fbrep{} scenarios; black and dark gray symbols in \prettyref{fig:corr_calib}).
+We attribute this effect to a weakening of the effective feedback loop in the recurrent circuit: In heterogeneous networks with broad firing-rate distributions, neurons firing with low or high rates, corresponding to mean inputs far below or far above firing threshold (see \prettyref{fig:rates_cv}a--c), are less sensitive to input fluctuations than moderately active neurons (see \prettyref{appfig:weff_ratehist}).
 Hence, they contribute less to the overall feedback.
-In consequence, feedback decorrelation is impaired (see also \prettyref{sec:discussion}).
+In consequence, feedback decorrelation is impaired by heterogeneity (see also \prettyref{sec:discussion}).